-Results
+5 Results

 The results of our hypothesis tests are presented in Table 3.
 Our first three hypotheses focus on the outcomes of salespeople's negative stereotypes towards corporate headquarters and predict a negative effect of such stereotypes on salespeople's adherence to corporate strategy (H1), customer orientation (H2), and annual sales (H3).
-Results indicate that salespeople's negative stereotypes of corporate headquarters are related significantly and negatively to salespeople's adherence to corporate strategy (b=-.372, SE=.034, p<.01), customer orientation (b=-.128, SE=.039, p<.01), and annual sales (b=-26,062, SE=11,814, p<.05).
+Results indicate that salespeople's negative stereotypes of corporate headquarters is related significantly and negatively to salespeople's adherence to corporate strategy (b = -.372, SE = .034, p < .01), customer orientation (b = -.128, SE = .039, p < .01), and annual sales (b = -26,062, SE = 11,814, p < .05).
 Hence, the data support H1, H2, and H3.

 The next three hypotheses focus on how salespeople's stereotypes of their corporate headquarters are related to the same managerial action executed at both the corporate and sales unit level.
-Specifically, NHS are predicted to be related inversely to organizational support (H4a and H4b), employee orientation (H5a and H5b), and charismatic leadership (H6a and H6b).
-Results show that salespeople's negative stereotypes of corporate headquarters are related significantly and inversely to corporate management's organizational support (b=-.151, SE=.029, p<.01), employee orientation (b=-.114, SE=.029, p<.01), and charismatic leadership (b=-.132, SE=.033, p<.01).
-The coefficients for sales unit management's organizational support, employee orientation, and charismatic leadership, however, are insignificant.
-Hence, H4a, H5a, and H6a are supported, but H4b, H5b, and H6b are not supported.
+Specifically, NHS are predicted to be related inversely with organizational support (H4a and H4b), employee orientation (H5a and H5b), and charismatic leadership (H6a and H6b).
+Results show that salespeople's negative stereotypes of corporate headquarters are related significantly and inversely to corporate management's organizational support (b = -.151, SE = .029, p < .01), employee orientation (b = -.114, SE = .029, p < .01), and charismatic leadership (b = -.132, SE = .033, p < .01).
+The coefficients for sales unit management's organizational support, employee orientation, and charismatic leadership, however, were insignificant.
+Hence, H4a, H5a, and H6a were supported, but H4b, H5b, and H6b were not supported.

 Our last two hypotheses concentrate on factors particular to either the corporate management level or sales unit management level.
 Specifically, salespeople's NHS are predicted to be related positively to corporate bureaucracy (H7).
 These negative stereotypes are also predicted to be related positively to sales unit managers' negative stereotypes of their corporate headquarters (H8a), with the relationship between sales unit managers' stereotypes and salespeople's stereotypes expected to be moderated positively by sales unit managements' charismatic leadership (H8b).
-Our results show that salespeople's NHS are related significantly and positively to corporate bureaucracy (b=.175, SE=.022, p<.01).
-Our results also confirm that
+Our results show that salespeople's NHS are related significantly and positively with corporate bureaucracy (b = .175, SE = .022, p < .01).
+Our results also confirm that salespeople's NHS are related significantly and positively to sales unit managers' negative stereotypes of corporate headquarters (b = -.054, SE = .021, p < .01), and that this relationship is moderated significantly and positively by sales unit managements' charismatic leadership (b = .051, SE = .024, p < .05; high charisma: b = .116, SE = .068, p < .05; low charisma: b = .006, SE = .070, n.s.).
+Hence, the data support H7, H8a, and H8b.